- Bad breath Halitosis treatment

-A selective dental polishing traditionally follows a dental scaling but can also be done between regular cleanings for special occasions.
-This will brighten your smile and stimulate the blood flow in your gums, leaving them massaged.
-Tooth polishing also removes stain caused by drinking coffee, tea, colas, wine and smoking and is excellent in removing oral bio-film.
+A dental polishing traditionally follows a dental scaling and is a selective procedure and may also be done between regular cleanings for special occasions.
+It helps to stimulate blood flow in your gums, leaving them massaged.
+Tooth polishing can remove stain caused by drinking coffee, tea, colas, wine and smoking, resulting in a brighter smile but most importantly, it is excellent in removing oral bio-film.

 If you are booked or are booking for a re-care appointment, this means we have already met at an initial appointment 3, 6, 9 or 12 months before.

 Similar to an initial appointment, you will receive an extra-oral examination of the head and neck to identify suspicious lesions or growths and an intra-oral examination to identify areas of immediate or long-term concern regarding gum and bone health.

 The protocol during a re-care appointment is not only to have your teeth cleaned but to re-evaluate areas of concern that may have been detected at the time of your previous appointment.

 I will continue to show you how to recognize ill-health in your mouth and support you in implementing oral hygiene techniques that help you obtain and maintain your oral health goals.

 Dietary intake is an important contributing factor in healthy gums and teeth, especially for children whose teeth are young and still developing, so you can expect continued discussion pertaining to the relationship between diet, oral health and overall health.